Signature Verification

 Respond quickly, process asynchronously

 Return a 200 OK response as soon as the signature is verified.
-Perform any heavy processing (database writes, external API calls, notifications) asynchronously.
-If your endpoint takes too long to respond, PacSpace may retry — causing duplicate deliveries.
+Perform any heavy processing asynchronously.
+If your endpoint takes too long to respond, PacSpace may retry and create duplicate deliveries.

 Use the raw request body